 Judit Prat

-I am a Schmidt AI in Science Postdoctoral fellow at the University of Chicago, where I am part of the Survey Science Group.
-Before being a researcher at the University of Chicago I did my PhD at the Autonomous University of Barcelona.
-I am interested constraining cosmological parameters from the late-time Universe with galaxy surveys, in particular with galaxy clustering and weak graviational lensing measurements.
+I am a Nordita fellow in the Physics department of Stockholm University and the KTH Royal Institute of Technology.
+Before that I was a Schmidt AI in Science Postdoctoral fellow at the University of Chicago, where I was part of the Survey Science Group.
+Previously I did my PhD in Cosmology at the Autonomous University of Barcelona.
+I am interested in constraining cosmological parameters from the late-time Universe with galaxy surveys, in particular with galaxy clustering and weak gravitational lensing measurements.
 These direct cosmological measurements from the late-time Universe can be compared with the predictions from the current Standard Cosmological Model (LCDM) assuming the initial cosmological parameters measured from observations of the early Universe, in particular from the Cosmic Microwave Background (CMB), and in such a way we can stress-test the current standard cosmological model.

 Research